Simplicial cochain algebras for diffeological spaces: Chen's iterated integral map in diffeology

 There are at least two kinds of {\it fibrations} in the category $\mathsf{Diff}$.
-One of them is the fibration $f : X \to Y$ in the sense of Christensen and Wu \cite{C-W}, namely a smooth map which induces a fibration $S^D(f) : S^D_\bullet(X) \to S^D_\bullet(Y)$ of simplicial sets in $\mathsf{Sets}^{\Delta^{op}}$.
+One of them is a fibration $f : X \to Y$ in the sense of Christensen and Wu \cite{C-W}, namely a smooth map which induces a fibration $S^D(f) : S^D_\bullet(X) \to S^D_\bullet(Y)$ of simplicial sets in $\mathsf{Sets}^{\Delta^{op}}$.
 An important example of such a fibration is a diffeological bundle in the sense of Iglesias-Zemmour \cite[Chapter 8]{IZ} whose fibre is fibrant; see \cite[Proposition 4.24]{C-W}.

 Another type concerns mapping spaces with evaluation maps.
 For example, with the interval $I=[0,1]$, the map $(\e_0, \e_1) : N^I \to N\times N$ defined by the evaluation map $\e_i$ at $i$ is a fibration in $\mathsf{Top}$ if $N^I$ is endowed with compact open topology; that is, the map $(\e_0, \e_1)$ enjoys the right lifting property with respect to the inclusion $\Delta^n \to \Delta^n\times \{0\} \to \Delta^n\times I$ for $n \geq 0$.
 However, it seems that a smooth lifting problem is not solved in general for such an evaluation map in $\mathsf{Diff}$.
-Then in order to prove Theorem \ref{thm:the_second_main}, it is needed to reconstruct the Leray-Serre spectral sequences and algebraic models for path spaces in the diffeological framework.
+Then in order to prove Theorem \ref{thm:general_main}, we reconstruct the Leray--Serre spectral sequence and algebraic models for path spaces in the diffeological framework.